codebar/tutorials/js/lesson3/tutorial.md

 ##Get and set HTML attributes `attr()`

-Using `attr(attributeName)` you can retrieve the value of an attribute.
+Using `attr("attributeName")` you can retrieve the value of an attribute.

 You can use the same method to set the value of an attribute:
-`attr(attributeName, value)`.
+`attr("attributeName", value)`.
 Many jQuery methods can be used to both get and set.

 ```js